redpanda-data/connect/docs/inputs.md

 ZMQ4 is supported but currently depends on C bindings.
 Since this is an annoyance when building or using Benthos it is not compiled by default.

+Build it into your project by getting CZMQ installed on your machine, then build with the tag: `go install -tags "ZMQ4" github.com/jeffail/benthos/cmd/...`

 ZMQ4 input supports PULL and SUB sockets only.
 If there is demand for other socket types then they can be added easily.